88-degrees/Book-of-Changes/e68d9fsun.md

-# Sǔn ䷨
+# ䷨ Sǔn

 * Diminishing

-> Chinese: 损 ䷨ sǔn
+> Chinese: sǔn 损 ䷨

 <a id="p-146"/>

 <img src="shapes/41.10.jpg" width="101" alt="损">

-In (what is denoted by) **Sǔn ䷨**, if there be sincerity (in him who employs it), there will be great good fortune: -- freedom from error; firmness and correctness that can be maintained; and advantage in every movement that shall be made.
-In what shall this (sincerity in the exercise of **Sǔn ䷨**) be employed?
+In (what is denoted by) **䷨ Sǔn**, if there be sincerity (in him who employs it), there will be great good fortune: -- freedom from error; firmness and correctness that can be maintained; and advantage in every movement that shall be made.
+In what shall this (sincerity in the exercise of **䷨ Sǔn**) be employed?
 (Even) in sacrifice two baskets of grain, (though there be nothing else), may be presented.

 <a id="p-147"/>